diegojromerolopez/diegojromerolopez.github.io/content/en/post/2022-11-27-actual-integration-tests.md

 in production.
 How is that possible?
 Is that because of bad tests or we have a greater hidden issue?

-# Protect your vital functionality with integration tests

 Integration tests are the best way make sure that a functionality does not degradate when adding new features.